-Eleven thousand years ago, in a period of cooler climate, native people looking north from the shores of the upper Gulf would have seen piñon pine-juniper woodlands and Joshua trees (Yucca brevifolia) on the Tinajas Altas Mountains, 30 miles northwest of the desert landscape of El Pinacate.
-[Endnote 1] In the lowlands, Mojave Desert species were replaced by Sonoran Desert species around 10,000 years ago.
-Ancient shell middens (at least 2,000 years in age, and probably much older) inform us that native people exploited coastal shellfish for food and jewelry, some of which was traded far and wide, reaching northern Arizona and California with regularity, and even traveling as far inland as Colorado and Oklahoma.
+Eleven thousand years ago, in a period of cooler climate, native people looking north from the shores of the upper Gulf would have seen piñon pine-juniper woodlands and Joshua trees (Yucca brevifolia) on the Tinaias Altas Mountains.
+30 miles northwest of the desert landscape of El Pinacate.
+[Endnote 1] In the lowlands, these species were replaced by Sonoran Desert species around 10,000 years ago, when the piñons, junipers, and Joshua trees migrated north and up in elevation.
+Ancient shell middens (at least 4,000 years in age, and probably much older) inform us that native people exploited coastal shellfish at least from Bahía Adair to the Guaymas area for food and jewelry, some of which was traded far and wide, reaching northern Arizona and California with regularity, and even traveling as far inland as Colorado and Oklahoma.
 [Endnote 2]